 Options was permitted to accept business from unregulated introducers.
-It was not therefore at fault simply because it accepted business introduced by Cape Verde4 Life.
+It was not therefore at fault simply because it accepted business introduced from CV4L.

-I note that Options' non-regulated introducer profile form which it completed with Cape Verde4 Life began with the following words:
+I note that Options' non-regulated introducer profile form, which it completed with CV4L began with the following words: